ryanccf/Python-Onion-Desktop-Tools/README.md

 # Linux-Onion-Desktop-Tools

-A Linux port of Onion Desktop Tools written in Python with Claude Code.
+This is a version of [Onion Desktop Tools](https://github.com/schmurtzm/Onion-Desktop-Tools/tree/main) written in Python (with Claude Code) instead of Powershell.

-This is a version of [Onion Desktop Tools](https://github.com/schmurtzm/Onion-Desktop-Tools/tree/main) written in Python instead of Powershell.
+I also added a tool to download, verify, and install BIOS.

 Just run LinuxDesktopTools-x86 to use it.